University: University of Cambridge

 Embracing the new

-Brexit has created much uncertainty, which is felt not only by the legal profession but also by the clients involved in restructuring and insolvency processes.
-However, it is making it an even more exciting and fast-changing field, as continental rules are constantly changing.
+Factors such as covid-19 and Brexit have created much uncertainty, which is felt not only by the legal profession but also by the clients involved in restructuring and insolvency processes.
+However, it is making it an even more exciting and fast-changing field, as rules are constantly changing.
 Keeping on top of these changes offers a very rewarding career.
 Working long and hard on major restructuring cases also fosters camaraderie, says Rachel: “It is good to feel part of the team and share in the sense of achievement at the end of a deal.”

 In terms or researching this area, Rachel suggests that those interested should “do as much reading as you can, restructurings are very public so there is plenty that you can read on them.
 Talk to people, go to careers events, see if you can get involved in some work experience and research the firm before you apply.
 Ask as many questions as you can and be curious about everything.
 There are so many paths that you can take, a law degree opens many doors for you, it’s just a case of working out which ones to push open.
 To do that you really need to delve in, read around it and see what takes your interest and go from there.
 Ask for people’s time to find out more, that’s the only way you can work out which way to go.”